james-s-nduka/EthereumWindowsDev/README.md

 ```
 powershell .\Install-Truffle.ps1
 ```
-This will download & install the latest version of **Node.JS** and the required npm modules for Ethereum development; **TestRPC** & **Truffle**
+This will download & install the latest version of **Node.JS** and the required npm modules for Ethereum development; **TestRPC** & **Truffle**.

 3. Upon successful execution of the powershell script,ensure the path ```C:\npm``` is an entry in the User's environment variables;

 ![Screenshot](img001.png)

-4. Restart your terminal prompt (GitShell/GitBash/Powershell etc)
+4. Restart your terminal console (GitShell/GitBash/Powershell etc)

-5. To confirm the components were installed and configured correctly insert ```truffle version``` in the terminal prompt and hit enter.
+5. To confirm the components were installed and configured correctly type ```truffle version``` in the terminal prompt and hit enter.
 This should return output similiar to this;
 ```
 Truffle v3.4.11 (core: 3.4.11)
 Solidity v0.4.15 (solc-js)